Thomas D'Arcy McGee: Fenians

 Moderating his radical Irish nationalist views, McGee denounced the Fenian Brotherhood in America that advocated a forcible takeover of Canada from Britain by the United States.

-Following the Confederation of Canada, McGee was elected to the 1st Canadian Parliament in 1867 as a Liberal-Conservative representing the riding of Montreal West.
+Following Canadian Confederation, McGee was elected to the 1st Canadian Parliament in 1867 as a Liberal-Conservative representing the riding of Montreal West.
 However, he had lost much of his Irish Catholic support.

 On 5 November 1867 McGee delivered an oration titled "The Mental Outfit of the New Dominion."
 The address surveyed the literary status of Canada on the eve of the first Dominion Parliament.
 McGee's views were a combination of Tory principle, revelation, and empirical method.
 He suggested a national literature inspired by the creativity and ingenuity of the Canadian people.

 Assassination

 On 7 April 1868, McGee participated in a parliamentary debate that went on past midnight.
 After finishing, he walked back to the boarding house where he was staying.
 McGee was opening the door to Mrs. Trotter's Boarding House in Ottawa when he was shot in the head by someone waiting for him on the inside.
 Several people came running to the scene; however, there was no sign of the assassin.
 It was later determined that McGee was assassinated with a shot from a handgun by Patrick J. Whelan.

-McGee was given a state funeral in Ottawa known to be the one of the largest funerals in Canadian history.
-He was interred in a crypt at the Cimetière Notre-Dame-des-Neiges in Montreal.
-His funeral procession in Montreal drew an estimated crowd of 80,000, out of a total city population of 105,000.
+McGee was given the first state funeral in Canada.
+His funeral in Ottawa was known to be one of the largest funerals in Canadian history, and his funeral procession in Montreal drew an estimated crowd of 80,000 out of a total city population of 105,000.
+He was interred in a crypt at the Notre Dame des Neiges Cemetery in Montreal.

 Patrick J. Whelan, a Fenian sympathiser and a Catholic, was accused, tried, convicted, and hanged for the crime on 11 February 1869 in Ottawa.
 The jury was decisively swayed by the forensic evidence that Whelan's gun had been fired shortly before the killing, together with the circumstantial evidence that he had threatened and stalked McGee.
 Historian David Wilson points out that forensic tests conducted in 1972 show that the fatal bullet was compatible with both the gun and the bullets that Whelan owned.
 Wilson concludes: